suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 ## Manual Interview Questions And Answers

-1. What is Exploratory Testing?
+## 1. What is Exploratory Testing?
-Exploratory testing is a hands-on approach in which testers are involved in minimum planning and maximum test execution.
+**Ans** Exploratory testing is a hands-on approach in which testers are involved in minimum planning and maximum test execution.
 The planning involves the creation of a test charter, a short declaration of the scope of a short (1 to 2 hour) time-boxed test effort, the objectives and possible approaches to be used.
 The test design and test execution activities are performed in parallel typically without formally documenting the test conditions, test cases or test scripts.
 This does not mean that other, more formal testing techniques will not be used.
 For example, the tester may decide to use boundary value analysis but will think through and test the most important boundary values without necessarily writing them down.
 Some notes will be written during the exploratory-testing session so that a report can be produced afterward.

-2. What is “use case testing”?
+## 2. What is “use case testing”?
-In order to identify and execute the functional requirement of an application from start to finish “use case” is used and the techniques used to do this is known as “Use Case Testing.”
+**Ans** In order to identify and execute the functional requirement of an application from start to finish “use case” is used and the techniques used to do this is known as “Use Case Testing.”

-3. What is the difference between the STLC (Software Testing Life Cycle) and SDLC (Software Development Life Cycle)?
+## 3. What is the difference between the STLC (Software Testing Life Cycle) and SDLC (Software Development Life Cycle)?
 SDLC deals with development/coding of the software while STLC deales with validation and verification of the software

-4. What is traceability matrix?
+## 4. What is traceability matrix?
-The relationship between test cases and requirements is shown with the help of a document.
+**Ans** The relationship between test cases and requirements is shown with the help of a document.
 This document is known as a traceability matrix.

-5. What is Equivalence partitioning testing?
+## 5. What is Equivalence partitioning testing?
-Equivalence partitioning testing is a software testing technique which divides the application input test data into each partition at least once of equivalent data from which test cases can be derived.
+**Ans** Equivalence partitioning testing is a software testing technique which divides the application input test data into each partition at least once of equivalent data from which test cases can be derived.
 By this testing method, it reduces the time required for software testing.

-6. What is white box testing and list the types of white box testing?
+## 6. What is white box testing and list the types of white box testing?
-White box testing technique involves selection of test cases based on an analysis of the internal structure (Code coverage, branches coverage, paths coverage, condition coverage, etc.) of a component or system.
+**Ans** White box testing technique involves selection of test cases based on an analysis of the internal structure (Code coverage, branches coverage, paths coverage, condition coverage, etc.) of a component or system.
 It is also known as Code-Based testing or Structural testing.
 Different types of white box testing are

 Statement Coverage
 Decision Coverage

-7. In white box testing, what do you verify?
+## 7. In white box testing, what do you verify?
-In white box testing following steps are verified.
+**Ans** In white box testing following steps are verified.

 Verify the security holes in the code
 Verify the incomplete or broken paths in the code